kunalsale/binarytree/README.md

-## Binary Tree Implementation and traversals
+implementation## Binary Tree Implementation and traversals

 Binary tree is a tree which each node contains 0, 1 or 2 childrens.